-SFSP sites are operated by public or private nonprofit sponsors-school food authorities, colleges and universities, or residential summer camps; by units of local, municipal, county, State, or Federal government; and by private nonprofit organizations that meet certain legislated and regulatory criteria.
-The SFSP is administered within each State by the State education agency, or by an alternate State agency, or the appropriate Regional Office of the U.S. Department of Agriculture's Food and Nutrition Service (FNS).
+SFSP sites are operated by public or private nonprofit sponsors - these are school food authorities, colleges and universities, or residential summer camps; by units of local, municipal, county, State, or Federal government; and private nonprofit organizations that meet certain legislated and regulatory criteria.
+The SFSP is administered within each State by the State education agency, or by an alternate State agency.

 Your role as an SFSP monitor is of particular importance.
 As the key link between the sponsor and the site personnel, you must make sure that the sites operate in accordance with program guidance and requirements.
 This direct link between the sponsor's office and the food service sites is essential to ensure that the program functions properly.
 As the sponsor's representative, you must develop and maintain open communications and cooperative relationships with site supervisors and staff.
-You will also work with the site staff to help correct any problems and give additional training as necessary.
+You will also work with the site staff to correct any problems and provide additional training as necessary.

-Open communication with your supervisor is essential so that the sponsor is aware of any site problems and what is being done to resolve them.
-This also will provide opportunities for the sponsor to provide you with any additional guidance you may need.
+Communication is essential so that the sponsor is aware of any site problems and what is being done to ensure they are quickly resolved.
+This will also provide opportunities for the sponsor to provide you with any additional guidance you may need.
+If the sponsor and site are the same entity, work on addressing issues together.
+If in need of additional guidance, reach out to another sponsor or the State agency.